jaynamm/SoList/README.md

 * 191126 - i will find the wrong parts in soruce and change that.
 * 191127 - change recyclerview on ListFragment and apply MVVM architecture components.
 * 191129 - add list status function and display unfinished list on HomeFragment
+* 191204 - get list for date on ListFragment
 </details>